Regional Data Center: Sample Activities

-In 2016, SPC converted 125 USGS topographic maps in the Southwestern Pennsylvania region where USGS had denoted landslide activity as “active or recently-active” and accurately positioned them at their respective locations across the landscape.
+SPC has converted 125 USGS topographic maps in the Southwestern Pennsylvania region where USGS had denoted landslide activity as “active or recently-active” and accurately positioned them at their respective locations across the landscape.
 SPC then identified and digitized 4,565 sites from the maps where landslides had occurred in the past so that these locations would be further reviewed when they are in the proximity of future infrastructure projects.
 As landslides are a significant hazard, SPC is trying to increase the use and availability of accurate data to assist planners in making the most informed decisions.

 Regional Data Supporting Projects at the Local Level

 Projects at the federal, state, county and municipal levels across Southwestern Pennsylvania rely on SPC’s data resources and technical assistance to move forward.
-From the comprehensive data layers within its regional GIS, to new applications that intersect and analyze different types of data representing the people, structures and environment of Southwestern Pennsylvania, SPC provided support and distributed data for numerous projects in 2016, including:
+From the comprehensive data layers within its regional GIS, to new applications that intersect and analyze different types of data representing the people, structures and environment of Southwestern Pennsylvania, SPC has provided support and distributed data for numerous projects including:

 - Aerial imagery and elevation data were supplied to design staff at PennDOT Engineering District 12 to assist with the alternatives analysis phase for the Layton Bridge project on SR 4038 in Fayette County.
 The Layton Bridge is listed on the National Registry of Historic Places and PennDOT is required to study a number of design alternatives for rehabilitation of the bridge.
 PennDOT plans to use SPC’s elevation data for surveying purposes during the study phase project and will perform a traditional survey once the scope is refined to one alignment for the bridge.